If you love to travel, chances are you have fantasized about throwing a dart at a map – and going wherever it lands.

 Planning on a weekend spent golfing or exploring a new city?

-The medium Knack Pack can hold 2-3 outfits, making it the perfect backpack for a long weekend.
+The medium sized Knack Pack can hold 2-3 outfits, making it the perfect backpack for a long weekend.
 We recommend you wear your comfortable athletic shoes or shoes for walking to the airport, and pack a pair of “specialty” shoes in your bag.
 These could be your golf shoes, hiking boots or snorkeling fins.

-The medium Knack Pack also fits under the seat in front of you on all commercial airplanes, making it super easy to get through the airport.
+The medium Knack Backpack also fits under the seat in front of you on all commercial airplanes, making it super easy to get through the airport.
 You can go directly from the airport to sightseeing without having to stop to drop off your bags at your hotel room or AirBnB!

 Large Knack Pack (5 Days in a New City)